LazoCoder/Pokemon-Terminal/README.md

 - Select Pokemon by name or by index number
 - Ability to change the Desktop Wallpaper & the Terminal background
 - Internal search system for finding Pokemon
-- Supports iTerm2, Terminology, Tilix, Terminator<sup>1</sup> and XFCE4Terminal <sup>2</sup>
+- Supports iTerm2, Terminology, Tilix, Terminator and XFCE4Terminal (see notes below)

-<sup>1</sup> Config file must exist.
+> Terminator: Config file must exist.
 This is done by opening the settings dialog, setting a dummy background image  and closing it.
-<sup>2</sup> Due to the way terminator read its config file, it is *impossible* to update the background image as soon as the command ends.
+> XFCE4Terminal: Due to the way terminator read its config file, it is *impossible* to update the background image as soon as the command ends.
 You must either restart terminator (yaiks) or open the settings dialog and closing (no need to touch anything else).

 # How to Install